Do you prefer a real or artificial Christmas Tree?

 - It takes about seven years for a tree to mature to the average Christmas tree size (six-seven feet).

-- About 30 million real Christmas trees are sold in the United States each year and 350 million are currently growing on Christmas tree farms that exist in all 50 states!
+- The U.S. sells about 30 million real Christmas trees each year.
+350 million currently grow on Christmas tree farms that exist in all 50 states!

 - For every tree harvested, up to three seeds are planted to replace it.